-- · Vinyl Windows: Historic wood windows are a defining architectural characteristic of historic buildings.
-Replacement vinyl windows typically cannot match the color or texture of historic wood windows.
-Similarly, simulated divided lites do not have the same profile or depth of mullions on historic wood windows.
-For this reason, vinyl windows are not recommended to replace historic wood windows. - · Aluminum Clad Windows: Historic windows should always be evaluated to determine if repair or in-kind replacement is possible.
+- · Vinyl Windows: Historic windows are a defining architectural characteristic of historic buildings.
+Replacement vinyl windows typically cannot match the color, texture, and trim profiles of historic wood windows.
+Similarly, simulated divided lites do not have the same profile or depth of mullions on historic windows.
+For this reason, vinyl windows are not recommended to replace historic windows. - · Aluminum Clad Windows: Historic windows should always be evaluated to determine if repair or in-kind replacement is possible.
 If for some reason this is not feasible, one potential solution is aluminum clad windows.
 Aluminum clad windows consist of wooden or vinyl frames with a protective aluminum shell on the outside.
 The aluminum cladding can often be made to mimic the profile and depth of historic wood window frames and comes in a variety of colors - which are enamel baked on.
-Aluminum clad windows are a suitable solution to achieve appropriate color and profile on replacement windows when repair or new wood windows cannot be sourced. - · Vacuum Insulated Glass (VIG): Most historic windows are single panes of glass and lack the thermal efficiency in modern windows.
+Aluminum clad windows are a suitable solution to achieve appropriate color and profile on replacement windows when repair or new wood windows cannot be sourced.

+- Vacuum Insulated Glass (VIG): Most historic windows are single panes of glass and lack the thermal efficiency in modern windows.
 Vacuum insulated glass (VIG) is a solution to increase the thermal performance of a historic window while retaining the existing single pane window frame.
 VIG is an insulated glass with a vacuum layer between two panes of glass to minimize the thickness of the double pane.
 The vacuum layer reduces the thickness to the point where a VIG unit can fit in a historic windowpane designed for single pane glass.
-VIG glass is an excellent product to increase efficiency while maintaining historic windows.
+VIG glass is an excellent product to increase efficiency while maintaining historic windows. - · Fiberglass Windows: Fiberglass windows are a potential replacement solution for historic windows which have been determined to not be repairable and replacement in-kind is not an option.
+Fiberglass windows tend to be more expensive than vinyl windows but less expensive than aluminum clad windows.
+Fiberglass windows are durable and sturdier than vinyl windows and are considered low maintenance.
+One drawback to fiberglass windows is that most manufacturers cannot produce the custom or unique shapes and profiles meaning that true historic replica windows can be difficult to achieve with this product.
+Aluminum clad windows can be a preferred alternative to achieve a price replica of the profiles and look of the original windows.